kyaiooiayk/Awesome-ML-Lessons-Learnt/README.md

 ## Recommender system
 - In a recommender system, CTR or NDCG is not the only metric that matters.
 You have to consider candidate diversity, feedback bias, and $ monetization generated from purchases or Ads
 ***

+## Time series
+- If the time time series is a random walk, using the R2 metric as a proxy to establish how good the predictive power of the model is, may suggest overly optimistic results when in reality the model has not predictive power at all. | [Blog article](https://www.linkedin.com/pulse/how-use-machine-learning-time-series-forecasting-vegard-flovik-phd/) | [Notes](https://drive.google.com/drive/u/1/folders/1gqmJ9JAm_UR9Lzh6Zpj3R3pSLWUIdbQ7)
+***

 ## Paradoxes